MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secure-baseline.md

 ## View security baseline compliance in the Azure portal

-After you enroll your Azure Stack HCI system with Microsoft Defender for Cloud or assigned the built-in policy, a report is generated for your servers.
-At this point, Windows machines should meet requirements of the Azure compute security baseline.
+After you enroll your Azure Stack HCI system with Microsoft Defender for Cloud or assign the built-in policy `Windows machines should meet requirements of the Azure compute security baseline` a compliance report is generated.
 For the full list of rules your Azure Stack HCI server is compared to, see [Windows security baseline](/azure/governance/policy/samples/guest-configuration-baseline-windows).

-For Azure Stack HCI server, when all the hardware requirements for Secured-core are met, the compliance score is 281 out of the 288.
-This score indicates that 281 out of 288 rules are compliant.
+For Azure Stack HCI server, when all the hardware requirements for Secured-core are met, the compliance score is 281 out of 288 rules - that is, 281 out of 288 rules are compliant.

 The following table explains the rules that aren't compliant and the rationale of the current gap: